elixir-europe-training/ELIXIR-TrP-FAIR-Training-Flowchart/flowchart_description.md

 Typically, the standard used depends on the registry or database you are using.
 So, the registries decide on the standards they use.
 However, one commonly used standard is the [Bioschemas Training Material standard](https://bioschemas.org/profiles/TrainingMaterial/1.0-RELEASE).
 This standard is used by amongst others the [TeSS](https://tess.elixir-europe.org/) registry.
 Another frequently used standard for metadata describing training material is the one used by [zenodo](https://about.zenodo.org/principles/).

-**@ELIXIR:** if you want your training materials to be displayed in TeSS, we recommend you to annotate them with the the TrainingMaterial profile from Bioschemas.
+**@ELIXIR:** if you want your training materials to be displayed in TeSS, we recommend you to annotate them with the TrainingMaterial profile from Bioschemas.

 ### 2. Attribution